|

 luminous Luna Moths came flying

-out from the green pages, their flying wings
+the green pages, their flying wings

 lit with ecologic phosphor and night-candles of the sea.